GaryTruong/whiskR/README.md

 LP0 -> total length of the thing
-LP1() -> length of the thing after you cut it (should include -1) CheckNLoad() -> checking for a package and loading it
+LP1() -> length of the thing after you cut it (should include -1) CheckNLoad() -> checking for a package and loading it () -> time segment for whisker (i.e. seciton 3 will be winter) () -> choosing this whisker length and this segment days to tell me which whiskers have this season (winter, for e.g.) in them